Self-guided Sightseeing Tour #1 in Catania, Italy

 Sight 23: Odeon

-The Odéon of Catania is located in the historic center of the Etna city, next to the Greek Theater.
-Dating back to the second century A.D., musical and dance performances were performed there, as well as rehearsals for the shows held in the nearby theater.
-It is still used for summer shows today.
+The Odéon in Catania is located in the historic center of the city of Etna, next to the Greek Theater.
+Dating back to the second century AD, musical and dance performances were performed there, as well as rehearsals for the shows held in the nearby theater.
+It is still used today for summer shows.

 Sight 24: Chiesa della Santissima Trinità